Xilinx/brevitas/src/brevitas_examples/llm/README.md

                         Decide which parts of attention should be quantized.
                         "kv" will only quantize KV, "qkvs" will quantize all MatMuls in attention (QKV & Softmax output).
-Note: either --functional-sdpa-quant, --quant-sdpa or
+Note:
-                        --replace-mha need to also be applied for this to have an effect.
-Default: qkvs --attn-bit-width ATTN_BIT_WIDTH
+                        --quant-sdpa needs be set for this to have an effect.
+                        Default: qkvs
+  --attn-bit-width ATTN_BIT_WIDTH
                         Attention bit width.
 Default: None (same as input).
   --attn-quant-format ATTN_QUANT_FORMAT